 The NF Service Consumer and NF Service Producer shall authenticate each other following clause 13.3.

+2. The NF Service Producer shall verify the token as follows:

+- The NF Service Producer shall check that the identity in the issuer claim in the access token matches the identity of the OAuth 2.0 authorization server (NRF) that is allowed to issue access tokens to this NF Service Producer. .

+Editors Note: It is FFS what are the consequences of this check.
+E.g. If they do not match, whether the NF Service Producer provides error cause and logging information to the NRF where the NF Service Prodcuer is registered or any other NRF or OAM.

-2. The NF Service Producer shall verify the token as follows: - The NF Service Producer ensures the integrity of the token by verifying the signature using NRF’s public key or checking the MAC value using the shared secret.- If integrity check is successful, the NF Service Producer shall verify the claims in the token as follows: -
+- The NF Service Producer ensures the integrity of the token by verifying the signature using NRF’s public key or checking the MAC value using the shared secret.
+If the NF Service Producer does not have the public key or verification fails, it may request for a new public key by using the service operation specified in XXX.

+Editor’s note: It is FFS what are the consequences of failure, or for which reason the public key known to NF Service Producer fails.
+Is it because of expiry or revocation of the cert?

+- If integrity check is successful, the NF Service Producer shall verify the claims in the token as follows: -

 - In the direct communication case, it checks that the NF Instance ID in the subject claim within the access token matches the NF Instance ID in the subjectAltName in the NF Service Consumer's TLS client certificate.